Allegheny-Computer-Science-111-S2018/cs111s2018-lab7-starter/README.md

 To run one of these commands, you must be in the main directory for this assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

-## Output

-One or both of the provided source code files for this assignment contain defects.
-As such, the output for the program will be incorrect when you receive the preliminary versions of the files.
-Please see the description of the programming projects at the end of Chapter 3 in your textbook for a description of the purpose of the methods that you have to fix.
-Once you have read these descriptions you will better be able to understand what the output should look like.
-When you are testing your program, please make sure that you regularly edit the input file to try different inputs.
-That is, the initial inputs that are provided to your team may not be suitable for finding all of the defects.
-Please see the course instructor if you do not understand something about how to fix the defective programs so that they ultimately produce the correct output.

 ## Travis